 Lay cinnamon on a protected surface and break up with a heavy object into small chunks.
 Add to the rice mixture.
 Either pour into another container or simply set the blender cup in the fridge.
 Leave for about 12 hours.

-After the resting period, blend again, then begin the straining process.
+After the resting period, remove the cinnamon then blend again, then begin the straining process.
 Reserve the solid bits for the rice pudding.
-The easiest way I’ve found to strain is to use a three step straining process, primarily because I don’t like to waste cheesecloth, nor do I have the patience to scrape and facilitate straining once the cheesecloth becomes coated with the mixture.
+The easiest way I’ve found to strain is to use a three-step straining process, primarily because I don’t like to waste cheesecloth, nor do I have the patience to scrape and facilitate straining once the cheesecloth becomes coated with the mixture.

 - Pour the mixture through a standard sieve.
 My basic kitchen strainer worked well.
 At this point, add the remaining cup of water to the blender, swish around and pour it through as well.

-- Pour the mixture through a smaller sieve (my small four-inch sieve has smaller holes and removed quite a bit more of the dregs.)
+- Pour the mixture through a smaller sieve if you have one, or a second time through the strainer (my small four-inch sieve has smaller holes and removed quite a bit more of the dregs.)

 - Pour the mixture back through the standard sieve, lined with three layers of cheesecloth.

-Add sugar and salt to milk in a small, microwave safe container like a Pyrex measuring cup – heat for a moment, then stir to dissolve sugar.
+Add sugar and salt to milk in a small, microwave-safe container like a Pyrex measuring cup – heat for a moment, then stir to dissolve sugar.
 Add to the Horchata.
-Refrigerate for another hour or so, then pour over a generous amount of ice and enjoy.
+Refrigerate the Horchata for another hour or so, then pour over a generous amount of ice and enjoy.